From Weyl groups to semisimple groups

 \define\sha{\sharp}

 \define\bul{\bullet}

 \define\che{\check} \define\cha{\che{\a}}

 \subhead 1\endsubhead In this (partly expository) paper we show (using ideas from the theory of total positivity) that many concepts related to a semisimple group $G$ over $\CC$ of simply laced type can be presented purely in terms of the Weyl group.
 This paper contains also a few new results.
 For example, we give a new characterization of the involution $\ph$ studied in \cite{L97} in connection with the totally positive flag manifold.
 In no.12 we show that the canonical basis \cite{L90} of a finite dimensional irreducible representation of $G$ can be indexed by a set which appears in the theory of total positivity (and whose definition involves the $\ZZ$-version of $\ph$).

+In A3 we show that the totally positive flag manifold has something close to a base point (a closed subset of dimension equal to the rank of $G$).

-In A4 we describe a new (conjectural) connection of the theory of canonical bases with total positivity.
+In \S5, \S6 we state some new (conjectural) connections of the theory of canonical bases with total positivity.
+(These are verified in some special cases in A4, A5.)

 \subhead 2\endsubhead We first define the Weyl group following Coxeter.
 (For simplicity we restrict ourselves to the simply laced case.)
 Consider a finite connected graph with set of vertices $I'$ and with edges denoted by $i--j$ such that there exists a function $h:I'@>>>\ZZ_{>0}$ with the following properties: